Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/0_ros_setup.md

     docker build -t unity-robotics:pick-and-place -f docker/Dockerfile .
     ```

     > Note: The provided Dockerfile uses the [ROS Melodic base Image](https://hub.docker.com/_/ros/).
-Building the image will install the necessary packages as well as copy the [provided ROS packages and submodules](ROS/) to the container.
+Building the image will install the necessary packages, copy the [provided ROS packages and submodules](ROS/) to the container, and build the catkin workspace.

 1. Start the newly built Docker container: